 5. Ask for a specific amount

-6. Give the contact time to say yes and help get them there
+6. Give the contact time to say yes

 Allow the individual time to consider the request, allowing for silence if appropriate.
-If the amount is a concern, you can suggest a payment schedule (monthly or bi-weekly), or suggest a smaller gift.
+If the amount is a concern, you can suggest a payment schedule (monthly or quarterly), or suggest a smaller gift.
 You may also ask the individual to suggest an amount where they are comfortable.

 If you don’t receive a firm commitment in the meeting, we ask that you follow-up with an email and/or phone call in a few days to discuss the request further.
 Please consider sending a thank you note after each of your visits.